kestra-io/docs/docs/developer-guide/flowable/README.md

 ## Sequential

-This flow processes tasks one after another sequentially.
+This task processes tasks one after another sequentially.
 It is mostly used in order to group tasks.

 ```yaml
 id: sequential